Xingtao/FFdynamic/pluginExample/README.md

 #### Define an static option (used when create the component)

-For options passing, there are two ways.
+For options passing, there are also two ways.
-* Define derived clsss from DavOption:
+* method 1: define derived clsss from DavOption (normally for component level options, namely common to all implementations)

 ``` c++
 struct DavOptionDehazeFogFactor : public DavOption {
     DavOptionDehazeFogFactor() :
         DavOption(type_index(typeid(*this)), type_index(typeid(double)), "DehazeFogFactor") {}
 };
 // Then set/get it like this:
 DavWaveOption videoDehazeOption((DavWaveClassDehaze()));
 videoDehazeOption.setDouble(DavOptionDehazeFogFactor(), 0.94);
 double fogFactor = 0.94;
 videoDehazeOption.getDouble(DavOptionDehazeFogFactor(), fogFactor);
 ```

-* Use 'AVDictionary' (just the FFmpeg's way, flexiable but not type checked)
+* method 2: use 'AVDictionary' (just the FFmpeg's way, flexiable but not type checked, usually for implementation level options)

 ``` c++
        videoDehazeOption.setDouble("FogFactor", 0.94);